How It Works

 HLS, DASH-outside-YouTube, and WebRTC measurement.
 The YouTube ABR probe simulates one real video player end-to-end — startup time, selected resolution, stalls, ABR switches, dropped frames — and the Netflix probe measures real OCA throughput mapped to a resolution tier.
 What we still don't do: generic HLS rebuffering tests against arbitrary streams (Disney+, Hulu, Apple TV), or WebRTC connection setup (Zoom / Teams / Webex call-quality simulation).
 The YouTube probe is the closest a passenger-side tool can get without operator cooperation, and it captures the failure modes that matter most for in-flight video.
 WebRTC simulation in particular is tracked as a roadmap item.

-Per-passenger fleet aggregation. howismywifi.com displays individual captures.
-We don't aggregate across captures to produce "median GEO Viasat capture by airline" or "this route compared to last month."
-That comparative context is a credibility flywheel and is tracked as a roadmap item.
+Cross-capture aggregation. howismywifi.com displays individual captures.
+We don't aggregate across captures to produce comparative context like "median GEO capture by network" or "this route compared to last month."
+That is tracked as a roadmap item.

 Single-CDN comparisons across paths.
 We test multiple CDNs from one device, but we don't compare the same CDN reached from different satellite ground stations or from a single-passenger device vs. gateway-hosted measurements.
 A research-grade question, out of scope.